President

 Biography

 Laureen joined the WRWC board in October 2013 and leverages her extensive corporate financial services experience to support the organization’s sustainability and mission.
-Laureen is a retired Fidelity VP, past small business owner, and an active WRWC event volunteer.
+Laureen is a retired Fidelity VP, past small business owner, current accountant at Marsella Development Corporation, and an active WRWC event volunteer.
 Before stepping into the Board President role in 2020, Laureen served as Vice President Secretary, and Development Committee Chair.

 Biography